foxyflow/foxyflow/README.md

 - 👋 Hi, I’m Foxyflow ...
-AKA Luke Fox from NZ looking for software development work.
+AKA Luke Fox from NZ looking for graduate or junior programming work.
-- 👀 I’m interested in ... putting my Computer Science degree to work as a software programmer for design.
+- 👀 I’m interested in ... programming in general and making games.
-- 🌱 I’m currently building a dynamic website using React for the frontend and Node as the server so I can stop paying for Wordpress, then I'll be back to creating my learning languages game.
+- 🌱 I’m currently ... creating a game in Unreal to put on Steam.
-- 💞️ I’m looking to collaborate on ... remote or agile face to face work.
-Long term would be preferred.
+- 💞️ I’m looking to collaborate on ... anything.
-- 📫 How to reach me ... foxyflow@contractor.net
+- 📫 How to reach me ... foxyflow@contractor.net or foxyflowware@gmail.com -- I usually check both in the early mornings.

 <!---
 foxyflow/foxyflow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.